Help for the Coordinate ConverterSingle Targets

-The coordinate converters page provides two simple coordinate conversion utilities: a single target form for individual names/coordinates and a list converter for files that may contrain many positions.
+The coordinate converters page provides two simple coordinate conversion utilities: a single target form for individual names/coordinates and a list converter for files that may contain many positions.

 When you enter coordinates these are assumed to be in the coordinate system specified in the Input Coordinate Type box.
 This box is ignored when a target name is specified.

 A target name is converted to coordinates using the NED and SIMBAD name resolver services.
 The HEASARC keeps a local cache of previously requested names to speed up requests.
 If your target name is successfully resolved you will get a message indicating the resolver used.
 When the target name was found in the local cache that will be noted.

 You can control the order in which the caches are searched using the name resolver selection.
 To speed up requests to the name resolvers, the HEASARC keeps a cache of previous requests which it updates periodically.
 To ensure that the name resolvers are actually queried, uncheck the local caches option.
 The query may take a second or two longer.